davestearns/tutorials/src/ids.md

     you will need depending on the number of IDs you need to generate per-nanosecond.
     """
     ns_since_epoch = time.monotonic_ns()

-    # This generates a cryptographically random value, which is harder to predict,
-    # but is slower to generate.
-If you need better performance and don't care
-    # about being cryptographically random, use the pseudorandom generator instead.
     random_value = secrets.randbelow(2**num_random_bits)

     binary_id = (ns_since_epoch << num_random_bits) | random_value